ElliWhite/ROCO504/README.md

 This is a repository to hold all the files for the ROCO504 project.

+#### Requisites
+The NUCLEO-F746ZG code needs to be loaded into https://os.mbed.com/ online compiler for it to work.

+mbed-os.lib revision 4928:e1bea44 also needs to be added to the project.

 #### Project Assignment
 For the assignment the group will need to design, implement and evaluate an advanced robot design.
 Typical skills to be acquired/demonstrated include the use of CAD, FEA, 3D printing,